to Forestry Commission homepage Home > Quick links > Library > Help >

 • A quality assessment of ancient pine woodlands and Atlantic oak woodlands was undertaken by interview with woodland experts.

-• BEETLE (Biological and Environmental Evaluation Tools for Landscape Ecology) habitat network analyses were undertaken for Highland and Islands Conservancy, focusing on three woodland types: Atlantic oakwood; ancient pinewood; all pinewoods, and heathland as an open ground habitat.
+• The Habitat Network Tool from BEETLE (Biological and Environmental Evaluation Tools for Landscape Ecology) was used to assess habitat network extent for Highland and Islands Conservancy, focusing on three woodland types: Atlantic oakwood; ancient pinewood; all pinewoods, and heathland as an open ground habitat.

 • The networks were used within a forestry grant scheme to direct new planting using a decision support tool to assess how new woodland would improve the functional connectivity of existing networks.